 - You share your success with others: You are a giving individual who believes in paying it forward and helping others through mentoring or gifting.

-- You are the go-to person: people know they can depend on you, and you are reliable.
+- You are the go-to person: people know they can depend on you and are reliable.
 They trust you know what you are doing.

-Each of these sounds like a great way to judge just how independent your lifestyle is if the parameter was career and material success, but is that the only criteria?
+Each of these sounds like a great way to judge just how independent your lifestyle is if the parameter was career and material success.

-And, a person who lives in their dwelling has nice things or appears successful often depends on their employer or company continuing to pay them.
+A person who lives in their dwelling, has nice things, or appears successful often depends on their employer or company continuing to pay them.